SpartanEngineer24798/AIWritingDetection/README.md

 # AIWritingDetection

 This repository contains research on AI Writing Detection conducted in collaboration with MoMA Labs.
+The codebase was tested on Ubuntu 20.04.6 on a fresh python conda environment.

 ## Stylometry Based MLP